 A luteal phase defect interferes with your uterine lining development

 You might have heard about infertility causes like endometriosis and polycystic ovary syndrome (PCOS), but what about a luteal phase defect?
 Texas Fertility Center (TFC) finds that many patients haven’t heard of LPD until they visit our doctors.
 Erika Munch MD, our San Antonio fertility doctor, takes time to explain this infertility cause.
-She also offers highly effective diagnosis and treatment options for patients with this issue.
+She also offers highly effective diagnosis and treatment options, including supplemental progesterone, for patients with this issue.

 What is the luteal phase?

 Before we start discussing LPD in more detail, it’s important to explain what the luteal phase is.
 This phase is part of a woman’s menstrual cycle, and it starts after ovulation.
 Typically, it lasts 12-14 days.
 During this time, the corpus luteum forms.
 This is a mass of cells that develops in the ovary.
 Its job is to produce the hormone progesterone.

 Progesterone is what tells your body to prepare the uterine lining, or endometrium, where the embryo will implant and grow.
 If an embryo doesn’t implant, your body will shed this lining and you’ll have a period.

 When you have a luteal phase defect, your ovaries either don’t release enough progesterone or your uterine lining doesn’t respond to the hormone.
 This defect can lead to infertility and early miscarriage.

 How does a fertility doctor diagnose and treat a luteal phase defect?